-Students may enter the PhD program after completing a bachelor's or a master's degree program.
-Requirements for the PhD include (a) a written review of the literature appropriate to the student's area of research, (b) an oral candidacy examination, and (c) dissertation research.
+Normally, students are admitted into the PhD program after completing a bachelor's or a master's degree program.
+Requirements for the PhD include (a) course work, (b) an oral candidacy exam, (c) a written thesis proposal, and (d) thesis research.
 All students must present their research at least once every two years at a conference.